-because a frequency band is not fully or frequently utilized in a particular geographic area, or over a particular time period, does not mean it is not serving its assigned purpose, or that its use can be effectively relocated to a different band.
-Many military bands in particular are assigned for mission-critical training and emergency purposes that are episodic or geographically limited in nature, but tied to the propagation characteristics of specific frequency bands.
+in nature, but tied to the propagation characteristics of specific frequency bands.
 While in many such cases "clearing" a band of its current use and reassigning it exclusively to private sector licensees cannot be justified, there may be communications capacity that could be productively used at no cost or harm to the incumbent - just as the military today shares some radar spectrum with unlicensed users of low-power unlicensed devices.
 A band of frequencies can be "white" (underutilized) and potentially shared on a number of different dimensions.

-Federal spectrum incumbents need additional, dedicated funding if they are to be expected to take affirmative steps to enable more intensive use and efficient use and band-sharing by other users.
+Federal spectrum incumbents need additional, earmarked funding if they are to be expected to take affirmative steps to enable more intensive use and efficient use and band-sharing by other users.
 Although the DoD, for example, has recently begun sharing military radar spectrum (at 5 GHz) with low-power unlicensed operations (such as WiFi backhaul and in-building routers), there is no government process by which federal agencies can easily initiate private sector use of lightly-used bands.
 This is understandable since to date no budgetary resources have been appropriated either to study or to implement the upgrades necessary for more intensive spectrum band-sharing.
 It has been argued to the CSMAC, that with the right incentives "a third generation of sharing could be based on new technologies for federal government radio systems that are designed with sharing in mind and that can actually facilitate sharing."
 New and upgraded federal systems could be designed and procured with the broader public interest in mind, including enabling greater use by the Federal Government within those existing allocations - and not only in the very limited case of a band being cleared entirely of federal use.
 Even where funding exists to support band sharing, however, sharing may not always be feasible; the rules and technologies that govern sharing (such as dynamic frequency selection and geolocation databases) will need to anticipate that sharing ultimately can limit spectrum availability to incumbents and their long-term flexibility to change technology.